 - 1. Satisfy the provisions and requirements as contained in Section II-14.2, General Provisions of this Chapter. - 2.
-Maintain designated parking ratios as contained in Section II- 14.3, Standards for Individual Permitted Uses of this Chapter, including maintaining boater parking at a minimum ratio of 0.60 parking spaces per boat slip or side tie. - 3.
+Maintain designated parking ratios as contained in Section II-14.3, Standards for Individual Permitted Uses of this Chapter, including maintaining boater parking at a minimum ratio of 0.60 parking spaces per boat slip or side tie. - 3.
 Providing designated boater parking areas within three hundred (300) feet of the land/dock connection point of the docks the parking spaces serve, but where adherence to this standard is infeasible, no greater than six hundred (600) feet of the land/dock connection point of the docks they serve. - 4.
 Phasing of new commercial development such that required parking for higher priority uses (e.g., designated boater parking, boat launch ramp and surface boat storage) is provided as specified in Section II-14.2(i). - 5.
-Providing adequate parking in close proximity to the land uses the parking is intended to support. - 6.
-Providing strategies that include use of a combination of on-site and off-site parking areas to be utilized for employee's, sport fishing and charter boat concessions, passenger ferry service and Harbor visitor parking during significant special events and/or periods of peak Harbor usage.
+Providing adequate parking in close proximity to the land uses the parking is intended to support.
+Parking areas outside of the Commercial Core shall not be used to meet the parking demand for new development inside of the Commercial Core. - 6.
+Providing strategies that include use of a combination of on-site and off-site parking areas to be utilized for employee's, sport fishing and charter boat concessions, passenger ferry service and Harbor visitor parking during significant special events and/or periods of peak Harbor usage. - 7.
+Hotel design shall emphasize providing adequate parking for guests and maintaining boater access to boater designated parking consistent with Section 14.6(d).3 above.

-- 7. Hotel design shall emphasize providing adequate parking for guests and maintaining boater access to boater designated parking consistent with Section 14.6(d).3 above. - 8.
-Consolidation of individual parking areas whenever possible to minimize the number of driveways on major streets. - 9.
-Reducing the demand for parking by including programs to enhance the use of alternative modes of circulation, including providing convenient transit stop locations, water taxi and shuttle stops, bicycle paths and pedestrian trails throughout the Harbor. - e) Construction and Temporary Operations Plans describing operational and parking management practices to ensure public and boater access will be provided to all Harbor facilities and businesses to the extent they can be safely accessed during construction activities and reduce parking congestion/conflicts.
+- 8. Consolidation of individual parking areas whenever possible to minimize the number of driveways on major streets. - Reducing the demand for parking by including programs to enhance the use of alternative modes of circulation, including providing convenient transit stop locations, water taxi and shuttle stops, bicycle paths and pedestrian trails throughout the Harbor. - e) Construction and Temporary Operations Plans describing operational and parking management practices to ensure public and boater access will be provided to all Harbor facilities and businesses to the extent they can be safely accessed during construction activities and reduce parking congestion/conflicts.
 The plans shall also include the locations of shuttle drop-off areas, relocation of public transit facilities and provision of valet service (if construction operations do not allow convenient parking adjacent to the existing businesses). - f) Summary of Recommendations, Conclusions and Implementation Schedules describing potential options for ongoing monitoring/reporting to increase the efficiency of parking area utilization and minimize congestion and any operational inefficiencies.